 recipes are easy to make and the results are so delicious.

 You'll especially love the fresh sweetness of the fruit flavors.
 The honeycomb cream dessert is absolutely delicious when served with a fruit compote or a simple homemade custard.
 Give these old fashioned Cape Dutch recipes a try.
+You'll love them!